How To Get a Student Loan: Everything You Need To Know

 Is it hard to get student loans?

 No, federal student loans are not hard to get.
 The application process is straightforward.
 Our article tells you how to get a student loan and the different options available.
+Private student loans can be more difficult to obtain, as private student lenders are more demanding when it comes to the borrower’s credit score.

 Can student loans be forgiven?

 Yes, student loans can be forgiven in certain cases.
 Federal student loans come with loan forgiveness programs.
+However, unlike a federal loan, private student loans can’t be forgiven.

 I have always thought of myself as a writer, but I began my career as a data operator with a large fintech firm.
 This position proved invaluable for learning how banks and other financial institutions operate.
 Daily correspondence with banking experts gave me insight into the systems and policies that power the economy.
 When I got the chance to translate my experience into words, I gladly joined the smart, enthusiastic Fortunly team.